Adult DRIVE LESSONS

 All students must have a valid instruction permit, or license, in order to take driving lessons.
 Please note that your lessons will begin and end at one of our offices, either in Gresham or Beaverton, in one of our vehicles.

 We offer lessons five days a week: Monday through Friday between 9 am and 3 pm.
 All of our lessons begin and end at our office in Gresham or our office in Beaverton.
-Our private lessons are scheduled in order of paid registrations due to high demand, Once you have registered for your lessons, you will receive an eMail inviting you to submit your availability.
-It takes two to three business days for our scheduler to create a lesson schedule that meets your calendaring needs.
-Once we have that information our scheduler will eMail you a tentative schedule, asking you to confirm your drive lessons.
+Our private lessons are scheduled in order of paid registrations.
+Once you have registered for your lessons, you will receive an eMail asking you to submit your availability.
+Once we have that information our scheduler will eMail you a tentative schedule, asking you to confirm a tentative schedule.
 Once we establish your lesson schedule, we will provide you with your instructor’s name, cell phone, and eMail address.
+PLEASE NOTE: The last lesson of the day will begin at 3::30pm and we do not offer lessons on Saturdays.

 Tips For First-Time Adult Drivers